cisco-intersight/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfoRelationship.md

 HasWorkflowTaskCount returns a boolean if a field has been set.

-### GetVar0SwitchProfile
+### GetVar0ClusterProfile

-`func (o *WorkflowWorkflowInfoRelationship) GetVar0SwitchProfile() FabricSwitchProfileRelationship`
+`func (o *WorkflowWorkflowInfoRelationship) GetVar0ClusterProfile() HyperflexClusterProfileRelationship`

-GetVar0SwitchProfile returns the Var0SwitchProfile field if non-nil, zero value otherwise.
+GetVar0ClusterProfile returns the Var0ClusterProfile field if non-nil, zero value otherwise.

-### GetVar0SwitchProfileOk
+### GetVar0ClusterProfileOk

-`func (o *WorkflowWorkflowInfoRelationship) GetVar0SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfoRelationship) GetVar0ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`

-GetVar0SwitchProfileOk returns a tuple with the Var0SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar0ClusterProfileOk returns a tuple with the Var0ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar0SwitchProfile
+### SetVar0ClusterProfile

-`func (o *WorkflowWorkflowInfoRelationship) SetVar0SwitchProfile(v FabricSwitchProfileRelationship)`
+`func (o *WorkflowWorkflowInfoRelationship) SetVar0ClusterProfile(v HyperflexClusterProfileRelationship)`

-SetVar0SwitchProfile sets Var0SwitchProfile field to given value.
+SetVar0ClusterProfile sets Var0ClusterProfile field to given value.

-### HasVar0SwitchProfile
+### HasVar0ClusterProfile

-`func (o *WorkflowWorkflowInfoRelationship) HasVar0SwitchProfile() bool`
+`func (o *WorkflowWorkflowInfoRelationship) HasVar0ClusterProfile() bool`

-HasVar0SwitchProfile returns a boolean if a field has been set.
+HasVar0ClusterProfile returns a boolean if a field has been set.

-### GetVar1ClusterProfile
+### GetVar1SwitchProfile

-`func (o *WorkflowWorkflowInfoRelationship) GetVar1ClusterProfile() HyperflexClusterProfileRelationship`
+`func (o *WorkflowWorkflowInfoRelationship) GetVar1SwitchProfile() FabricSwitchProfileRelationship`

-GetVar1ClusterProfile returns the Var1ClusterProfile field if non-nil, zero value otherwise.
+GetVar1SwitchProfile returns the Var1SwitchProfile field if non-nil, zero value otherwise.

-### GetVar1ClusterProfileOk
+### GetVar1SwitchProfileOk

-`func (o *WorkflowWorkflowInfoRelationship) GetVar1ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfoRelationship) GetVar1SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`

-GetVar1ClusterProfileOk returns a tuple with the Var1ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar1SwitchProfileOk returns a tuple with the Var1SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1ClusterProfile
+### SetVar1SwitchProfile

-`func (o *WorkflowWorkflowInfoRelationship) SetVar1ClusterProfile(v HyperflexClusterProfileRelationship)`
+`func (o *WorkflowWorkflowInfoRelationship) SetVar1SwitchProfile(v FabricSwitchProfileRelationship)`

-SetVar1ClusterProfile sets Var1ClusterProfile field to given value.
+SetVar1SwitchProfile sets Var1SwitchProfile field to given value.

-### HasVar1ClusterProfile
+### HasVar1SwitchProfile

-`func (o *WorkflowWorkflowInfoRelationship) HasVar1ClusterProfile() bool`
+`func (o *WorkflowWorkflowInfoRelationship) HasVar1SwitchProfile() bool`

-HasVar1ClusterProfile returns a boolean if a field has been set.
+HasVar1SwitchProfile returns a boolean if a field has been set.

 ### GetAccount